Ace Lightning: Reception

 According to the 2003–2004 annual review of BBC Worldwide's children's products, the series was a success and translated into different languages and forty countries, gaining high ratings in the United States on DIC Kids Network.
 The series received 1.2 million viewers on average during the first season's airing in the United Kingdom.

 However, a social argument occurred in 2004 regarding the series' content in relation to the Children's Television Act.
 Children's television analyst Dale Kunkel, a communication professor at the University of Arizona, described the series and Stargate Infinity as "anti-social".
 The opinions were shared by the activist groups of the United Church of Christ and Center of Digital Democracy, viewing both programmes as violent.
 Former CEO of DIC Entertainment, Andy Heyward, defended Ace Lightning, taking the educational requirement very seriously for each episode.
 Heyward also had the support of Donald F. Roberts, who believed the descriptions given by the activists "mischaracterizes" the series they were attacking.

 Video game adaptation

 A video game adaptation titled Ace Lightning was released on PlayStation 2, Microsoft Windows, and Game Boy Advance on 25 October 2002.
-The game was developed by Absolute Studios and Tiertex Design Studios, and published by BBC Worldwide's game division, Gamezlab.
+The game was developed by Absolute Studios and Tiertex Design Studios, and published by BBC Worldwide's core game division, Gamezlab.
 It was only released in Europe.

+The storyline follows the same storyline of the TV series, as Ace Lightning the player collects the pieces of Amulet of Zoar, before facing Lord Fear to defeat him.